ako977/KORE/README.md

 KORE is a library inspired by Backbone.js that bridges the gap between a Knockout application and a RESTful back-end.

-It's in a very early stage, but is currently usable.
-It still has a long way to go.
+It's currently in a broken state as an example application is built to show how it works.

+Stay tuned!